Trails for everyone, forever

 Saved to My Backpack

 The Maui Loop is more of an adventure than a hike.
-You get to go up, over and around mogul-like mounds peppered with volcanic rock, explore the upper rim of Coyote Wall, and descend a grassy slope with uninterrupted views of the Colombia River Gorge.
+You get to go up, over and around mogul-like mounds peppered with volcanic rock, explore the upper rim of Coyote Wall, and descend a grassy slope with uninterrupted views of the Columbia River Gorge.
 In the spring there is a steady progression of wildflowers, making this an especially good early-season hike.
 Continue reading

 Rating